fxamacker/cbor/README.md

 ## Limitations
 CBOR tags (type 6) is being added in the next release ([milestone v2.0](https://github.com/fxamacker/cbor/milestone/3)) and is coming soon.

-Current limitations:
+Known limitations:

-* CBOR tag numbers are ignored.
+* Currently, CBOR tag numbers are ignored.
 Decoder simply decodes tag content.
+Work is in progress to add support.
+* Currently, duplicate map keys are not checked during decoding.
+Option to handle duplicate map keys in different ways will be added.
+* Floating-point NaN (not-a-number) values always encode to 0xf97e00.
+This is required by Canonical CBOR in RFC 7049 and this library uses it for all encoding configurations for consistency and simplicity.
+Options may be added later.
+* Nested levels for CBOR arrays, maps, and tags are limited to 32 to prevent exploits.
+This limit will be reconsidered upon request.
 * CBOR negative int (type 1) that cannot fit into Go's int64 are not supported, such as RFC 7049 example -18446744073709551616.
 Decoding these values returns `cbor.UnmarshalTypeError` like Go's `encoding/json`.
 * CBOR `Undefined` (0xf7) value decodes to Go's `nil` value.
 Use CBOR `Null` (0xf6) to round-trip with Go's `nil`.
-* Duplicate map keys are not checked during decoding.
-Option to handle duplicate map keys in different ways may be added as a feature.
-* Nested levels for CBOR arrays, maps, and tags are limited to 32 to prevent exploits.
-If you need a larger limit, please open an issue describing your data format and this limit will be reconsidered.

 Like Go's `encoding/json`, data validation checks the entire message to prevent partially filled (corrupted) data.
 This library also prevents crashes and resource exhaustion attacks from malicious CBOR data.
 Use Go's `io.LimitReader` when decoding very large data to limit size.